 As best I can sort through my own muddled and messy thoughts, I think there are three things that really bother me about the worship music in many Evangelical Christian churches today:

 1. They’re really, really simplistic.
 There, I tried to keep the words small.
 You certainly put a lot of work into doing that for me each Sunday.
 It’s not just that most of the lyrics are simple — as in easy to understand.
 It’s that so many of the songs remind me of the ditties we sang at camp — when I was ten.
 Come to think of it, I’m pretty sure the theology in some of those camp songs was more advanced than the ones I’ve heard in some of your services.
 But, hey, everybody else seems to be really, really enjoying it so maybe it’s just me.
-Unless, of course, they’ve also learned how to fake it.
+Unless, of course, they’ve also learned to fake it.

 2. They’re all pulled from the latest Top 40 Worship channel.
 Or so it seems.
 Most songs I hear in evangelical churches of late have been written in the last decade, if that.
 I know I’m painting with a broad brush here because there have been some really, really (is this helping?) awesome songs written in the last two decades that deserve a place on the all-time worship songs list.
 We just usually don’t sing those.
 Maybe because they’re so three years ago.

 What ever happened to the previous 2,000 years of church music history?
-Oh, I know, every so often you toss a token “hymn” (meaning within just the last century or so) into the mix.
+Oh, I know, every so often you toss a token “hymn” (meaning written within the last century or so) into the mix.
 But even then, it’s a remix that requires melodic jujitsu to keep up with the quicker pace and fancier chord progressions.
 One distinguishing mark of the worship music of centuries past is that it generally focused more on content than today’s simplisitc style.
 Songs like “Arise, My Soul, Arise”; “Immortal, Invisible”; “Rejoice, the Lord is King”; or even the simple “I Sing the Almighty Power of God” typified a depth of doctrine that taught us as it revealed the glory of our Lord.